Max vs. Netflix

 Starting at $6.99

-Data effective 01/17/23.
-Prices and availability subject to change.
+Data as of 04/05/2023.
+Offers and availability vary by location and are subject to change.

 Streaming quality

 Netflix lets you choose what you pay for.
 Don't care about 4K?
 Don't pay for it—just go for the $9.99 HD package that streams in 1080p, which is plenty good.
 Only watch Netflix on a tiny little phone screen and don't care about ads?
-You can stick with the Basic with ads plan, which gives you HD for only seven bucks a month.
+You can stick with the Standard with ads plan, which gives you HD for only seven bucks a month.

+Keep in mind, though, you won't have full access to Netflix's library with the Standard with ads plan.
 You can also pick if you want one, two, or four simultaneous streams, depending on which tier you go for.

 Netflix streaming quality comparison